James-ssss/Musicallity/README.md

 # Musicallity
-best music bot for Discord
+This music bot for Discord was created by me cause my friends asked.
+Will it be better?
+I don't know.